 Segment liabilities comprise operating liabilities, lease liabilities, retirement benefit liability and provisions for liabilities and other charges.
-They exclude items such as taxation, borrowings, interest payable and derivatives.
+They exclude items such as taxation, borrowings and interest payable.

-Capital expenditure comprises additions to intangible assets (Note 12) and property, plant and equipment (Note 13).
+Capital expenditure comprises additions to intangible assets (Note 15) and property, plant and equipment (Note 16).